My Wedding Photography Style – Karl Drage, Northamptonshire Wedding Photographer

 I’ll endeavour to capture some of the finer details of your ceremony, such as of the flowers or any musical accompaniment you may have arranged.

 I’ll then move to the back of the room to capture you walking back down the aisle as a married couple.
 Hopefully your walk will be accompanied by lots of happy and smiling guests!
+If you remember in all the excitement, it’s a great time to have another kiss!

 I’ll then whisk you away to our pre-determined location(s) for some pictures of just the two of you.
 Where practical I’ll try to incorporate the wedding car and to make use of the venue’s surroundings.
+Feel free to supply some props of your own for this bit.

 Ideally there will be a five or ten-minute window prior to the wedding breakfast where I can get in to the room before the guests.
 This enables me to take some general and detailed shots of your beautifully-presented room.